Football: Peru victory against All Whites marred by 'disgusting act'

 Peru's World Cup playoff victory against New Zealand has been marred by accusations of spectators shining lasers into the eyes of All Whites players - including goalkeeper Stefan Marinovic.

-According to news.com.au, Peruvian celebrations have been soured by pictures of Marinovic and Bill Tuiloma with a green light shining on them surfacing on social media.
+Images of Marinovic and Bill Tuiloma with a green light shining on them surfaced on social media shortly after the final whistle.

 Peru secured their first World Cup finals berth in over 30 years by beating the battling visitors 2-0 at Estadio Nacional through goals to Jefferson Farfan and Christian Ramos.